cryptolympix/trading-robots-factory-cpp/README.md

 ## Reports

+During each generation, the system generates in the folder `./reports/<configuration_name>/<id>/` a detailed HTML report for the best-performing strategy during the training and test period.
+It saves also the best strategy found in a json file.

+The reports provide comprehensive statistics, enabling you to analyze and refine your approach effectively.

 ### Training Reports

-During each generation, the system generates a detailed HTML report for the best-performing strategy during the training period.
-These reports provide comprehensive statistics, enabling you to analyze and refine your approach effectively.

-#### Key Features of the Training Report

 - **Performance Overview:** Visualize key metrics to evaluate strategy success.